cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   in use), but knyghtmare says that that method results in multiple Lanbec'hs back in S11 (Clash of Armies)...
-In later versions: increase turn limit, add more snowshoes, make terrain snowier here too, modify enemy AI, let elves recruit Elvish Horsemen, give enemies more gold if you have too much, etc.
+In later versions: increase turn limit, add more snowshoes, make terrain snowier here too, modify enemy AI, let elves recruit Elvish Horsemen, give enemies more gold if you have too much, try to keep Telthys from attacking suicidally, etc.
 15 Civil War: started off as mostly just some basic turns/gold tweaks.
 I have also tried to add back the commented-out assassination code.
 To try to make said code actually work, I felt that I'd need a way to give the player a